idoperach/open-source-licenses-report/README.md

 How To Use?

 CMD at the Src folder,
-NPM I
+NPM I,
-NPM run start
+NPM run start,

 How To Configure ?
-create a file named .env
+create a file named .env,
 you each env variable there will override the defualts variables.